giulia-girardi/season-picker-tetris/README.md

 - Give positive feedback and list of seasons when right landing
 - Scoreboard
 - Have 3 lives instead of game over on the first error
+- Make fruit move faster if get one right

 - Make fruit appear from random x
 - Double check responsiveness